-- 1 Select the Mirrored Files folder that you created in Section 3.8.2, "Creating a Mirrored Folder," on page 36. - 2 Click Folder > Edit Folder in the Action toolbar. - 3 Specify the following information:
+- 1 Select the Mirrored Files folder that you created in Section 3.9.2, "Creating a Mirrored Folder," on page 37. - 2 Click the Configure icon 1 next to the folder title, then click Edit Folder. - 3 Specify the following information: